-- Walk or jog in groups of three or more. - Avoid isolated or dark areas. - Travel with confidence and purpose. - > Do not wear earphones while walking or jogging. - > Know the locations of emergency phones. - Do not use ATMs at night. - Stay alert, and plan ahead for "What if...?" - Know your neighbors or co-workers; you are the best one to determine who does not belong. - > Do not prop open exterior doors. - If you come in through an electronic key card access door, do not allow strangers to enter with you on your code.
-They should have their own cards and codes. - Always lock your door when you leave. - Lock your door while you sleep or when you work late. - Get involved.
-If you see someone you consider suspicious or out of place, CALL VANDERBILT UNIVERSITY POLICE IMMEDIATELY. - Register your bicycle with the Police Department. - Mark and record your belongings with the Police Department through Operation ID. - Keep your car locked.
-Store items of value in the trunk. - Coats, backpacks, and purses should remain with you or be locked up.
+- > Know your neighbors or co-workers; you are the best one to determine who does not belong. - ) Do not prop open exterior doors. - If you come in through an electronic key card access door, do not allow strangers to enter with you on your code.
+They should have their own cards and codes. - > Always lock your door when you leave. - ) Lock your door while you sleep or when you work late. - ▶ Get involved.
+If you see someone you consider suspicious or out of place, CALL VANDERBILT UNIVERSITY POLICE IMMEDIATELY.